Seattle to cut ties with Wells Fargo over oil pipeline

-The Seattle City Council on Tuesday voted to cut ties with banking giant Wells Fargo over its role as a lender to the Dakota Access pipeline project as well as other business practices.
+The Seattle City Council voted to cut ties with banking giant Wells Fargo over its role as a lender to the Dakota Access pipeline project as well as other business practices.

 "The example that we have set today can become a beacon of hope" for activists across the country, said Councilmember Kshama Sawant, who co-sponsored the legislation.